bentomhall/nih-system/homebrewery/world/player-options.md

 *Intelligence (History) Basic Skill Trick*

 You can automatically identify significant family lines, crests, and recent events across the local setting (boundaries subject to GM discretion).
-Additionally, when you make an Intelligence (History) check to know information about more obscure facts, you do so at advantage.
+Additionally, when you make an Intelligence (History) check to know information about more obscure facts, you do so with advantage.

 #### Scholar: Nature

 *Intelligence (Nature) Basic Skill Trick*

 You automatically tell the creature type of beings you interact with for at least 10 seconds, as long as it is not masked by magic.
-In addition, when you make an Intelligence (Nature) check to recall information about habitats, patterns of life, or behaviors of natural or semi-natural creatures, you do so at advantage.
+In addition, when you make an Intelligence (Nature) check to recall information about habitats, patterns of life, or behaviors of natural or semi-natural creatures, you do so with advantage.

 #### Scholar: Religion